 September to March is the best time to visit Nalanda as the climate is quite pleasant during this time.
 The geographical location of Nalanda is such that during summer, the climate is too hot and the temperature reaches 45-degree Celcius, which is not at all ideal to explore the place to the fullest.

 By Rail.
 Nalanda railway station is where you have to deboard the train to explore the popular tourist destinations that this district has to offer.
-Shramjeevi Express, Budh Purnima Express, and Rajgriha express are a few popular and frequent trains to Nalanda.
-Nalanda railway station is well-connected to all the Tier 1 and Tier 2 cities of India such as Delhi, Mumbai, Kolkata, Bengaluru, Lucknow, Pune, Hyderabad, and more.
+Nalanda railway station is well-connected to all the Tier 1 and Tier 2 cities of India such as Delhi, Lucknow, Pune, Hyderabad, and more.
+The following are the direct trains to Nalanda that you may consider to travel to the district.

 By Air.
-Patna airport is the nearest airport to the Nalanda district.
+Patna Airport is the nearest airport to the Nalanda district.
 From the airport, one has to cover a distance of approx. 90km to reach Nalanda.
 One may take a taxi, or a bus to reach Nalanda which is a 2 and a half-hour drive away.
 Patna airport is also known as Jay Prakash Narayan International Airport that is well-connected with direct and connecting flights from across the country and abroad.
+You may travel with the following airlines via their direct flights to Nalanda district.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here